 Kepler Optik telescopes are very good quality, but are quite rare.

-One thing you have to bear in mind from the start with a Newtonian, is that the view with an ordinary eyepiece will be inverted or "upside down".
-This doesn't matter in astronomy, but can unsettle children a little to begin with when they want to use it to look at earthly objects.
-This is a reason why the refractor is recommended for children.
+matter in astronomy, but can unsettle children a little to begin with when they want to use it to look at earthly objects.
+This is another reason why the refractor is recommended for

 Most importantly you need to make sure you get a telescope with a parabolic mirror to give sharp images.
 Parabolic Newtonians can stand a magnification of up to 50x per 25mm of apperture without the image quality going through the floor over 40x as happens with wide-field spherically figured and Bird-Jones telescopes.
+There are a number of decent parabolic Newtonian telescopes out there in sizes that would suit a child beginner and that would lend itself to 'observation sharing'.

-150x is my recommended magnification limit for Alt-Az, shared telescopes.
-The parabolic Newtonian telescope's optics in these small sizes can successfully employ magnifications of up to 150x with very good image detail.
+120x is my recommended magnification limit for Alt-Az, shared telescopes.
+The parabolic Newtonian telescope's optics, even in these small sizes, can successfully

 There are several manufacturers, SkyWatcher, Orion, Kepler Optik, Bresser and Meade, for example, making 100mm parabolic Newtonians and larger (I wouldn't recommend getting a Newtonian telescope smaller than 100mm even if it was parabolic!
 I'm not alone in this recommendation, Sir Patrick Moore was adamant that, "a Newtonian under 4" inches [100mm] diameter would be very limited in its usefulness".)

-WARNING: Many manufacturers also produce spherically figured telescopes too!
-(Apparently they have to have a presence in the market at all price brackets - Crazy thinking!
+a presence in the market at all price brackets - Crazy thinking!
 That means that even manufacturers of good telescopes make rubbish ones too!
-My job in this website is to steer you clear of these awful telescopes...
-A VERY EASY way of doing this is to steer clear of Newtonians altogether!)
+My job in this website is to steer you clear of these

 Pic: The Orion Skyscanner 100

-One of several Newtonians I would recommend as a sharing telescope is the 'Orion Skyscanner 100'.
+One of several Newtonians I would recommend as a children's sharing telescope is the 'Orion Skyscanner 100'.
 It is well made, very portable and parabolic too.

 Newtonian telescopes, with their larger light grasp, and their (generally) shorter focal ratios, are excellent all rounders, leaning toward Deep Sky Observation.
 They come mounted on what the manufacturer will call a 'Dobsonian' style mounting, but they are just Alt-Az Newtonians.